 Review

-Peugeot is leading the charge in launching new models based on the Stellantis STLA Medium platform.
+Peugeot is ahead of its Stellantis rivals in launching new models based on the Stellantis STLA Medium platform.
 It started with the 3008, which was the first car to use the new underpinnings, and that was followed by the seven-seat 5008.

 The two cars are closely related with familiar styling, interiors and powertrains.

-And when we say seven-seater, the E-5008 really can carry seven adults.
+Life on board is very pleasant.
+The E-5008 is a spacious SUV and offers high levels of comfort.
+It really can carry seven adults.
 While the rearmost row is a little tight, it's more capacious than a lot of cars in the segment and access to those back seats is pretty easy.

-There’s a decent boot space, too.
-With all rows in use there’s still more than 300-litres of space and that grows considerably when the back seats are folded, flat, into the floor.
+There’s a decent boot space.
+With all rows in use there’s 348-litres of space and that grows to 916 litres when the back seats are folded, flat, into the floor.
+A removable panel opens up additional storage behind the seats.

 While the E-5008’s credentials look very appealing on paper, there are a few factors to consider.